-- Each student, in consultation with his/her adviser, works out a focus of study centering either on a particular religious tradition or on a theme or problem that cuts across traditions such as ritual, ethics, scripture, or gender.
+- Each student, in consultation with his/her advisor, works out a focus of study centering either on a particular religious tradition or on a theme or problem that cuts across traditions such as ritual, ethics, scripture, or gender.

 - Students focusing on one religious tradition must take at least 8 units in one or more religious traditions outside their concentration.

-A 25-30 page essay on a topic chosen by the student and approved by the adviser upon receipt of a student's proposal by the end of the third quarter prior to expected graduation.
+A 25-30 page essay on a topic chosen by the student and approved by the advisor upon receipt of a student's proposal by the end of the third quarter prior to expected graduation.
 The character and content of the essay, which is meant to allow the student to call into play knowledge and skills learned in the course of the major, may take several forms.
 For example, a student may return to a subject studied earlier but now pursued in more depth or from a new perspective, research a recent or new topic of interest in the field, or offer a carefully framed critical assessment of what has been learned in the major based on review of influential sources, theories, and methods of studying religion.
-The senior essay is read and graded by the student's adviser and one other member of the Religious Studies faculty.
+The senior essay is read and graded by the student's advisor and one other member of the Religious Studies faculty.

-A 40-80 page research paper on a topic chosen by the student and approved by the adviser upon receipt of a proposal in the fourth quarter prior to expected graduation.
+A 40-80 page research paper on a topic chosen by the student and approved by the advisor upon receipt of a proposal in the fourth quarter prior to expected graduation.
 The paper, supported by mastery of primary and secondary scholarship, advances a well-reasoned, supportable thesis.
 Writers of honors theses must have a grade point average (GPA) of 3.5 in Religious Studies courses, and at least 3.2 overall, and are expected to have already demonstrated success in writing research papers.
-The honors thesis is read and graded by the student's adviser and one other member of the Religious Studies faculty.
+The honors thesis is read and graded by the student's advisor and one other member of the Religious Studies faculty.
 Theses earning a grade of 'B+' or above receive honors.